Bundling Home and Auto Insurance: Pros and Cons

 Last, but certainly not least, there’s a chance that bundling could actually net you more expensive insurance in the long run.
 Customers who open multiple insurance lines with one company tend to get comfortable and are less likely to shop around when it’s time to renew their coverage.
 As a result, insurers may nudge up rates each year and assume that loyal customers will continue to pay.

 That doesn’t make bundling an inherently bad decision.
 It just means that customers who do bundle should keep an eye on their premiums and compare rates every few years to make sure that their current provider isn’t inflating prices unnecessarily.

 Pairing home and auto insurance is one of the most popular ways to save (and tends to net the biggest discounts), but it’s not your only option for bundling by a long shot.
 Along with discounts for homeowners, renters, and condo dwellers, most companies will offer savings for customers who simply insure more than one vehicle under their roof.

 Note that “multi-vehicle” discounts don’t just apply to cars and trucks.
 They can also extend to boats, RVs, sport vehicles, and more.
 If you’re insuring any type of vehicle, it’s worth calling up your current auto insurance provider to see whether it’ll cut you a deal for adding that second line to your account.

 Companies with multi-vehicle bundling discounts

 Below are some of the top companies that offer loyalty savings for customers who insure more than one vehicle.
 The types of vehicles included and the potential savings vary by company.
-As always, that means that you should shop around for a company whose policies and rates best fit your situation.
+As always, that means that you should request personalized estimates for a company whose policies and rates best fit your situation.

 | || |